Anushka-codergirl/Anushka-codergirl/README.md

 ## Hi there 👋

 I'm **Anushka Raj**.
 I'm a final year Bachelors of Computer Applications student at Maulana Mazharul Haque Arabic and Persian University, Patna, India.
-I am big-time technology enthusiast.
-I am a quick and passionate learner.
+I am big-time technology enthusias and a passionate learner.
 I generally attempt to learn new things.
 Especially I love to spend my time with my Laptop because I believe in the power of Technology: if we used it right, it could give us power and privacy.

 ## 👩‍💻 My Coding Skills :
 **Languages :**  C/C++, Java, SQL, HTML, CSS, JavaScript, Python